Red moon with black background

 About Monina

-I (she/her/siyá) am a queer, Asian (Filipinx) immigrant therapist (LPCC.0020948) with a passion for serving the QTBIPOC community.
+I (she/her/siyá) am a queer, Asian (Filipinx) immigrant therapist (LPCC.0020948) with a passion for serving People of the Global Majority and the LGBTQIA+ community.

 I grew up in the Philippines and spent most of my childhood and adolescence in Florida.
 I believe in the power of having a therapist that is representative of the populations they aim to serve - this serves as my why.